Values and Ethos

 Our TRUST encourages us to rely on God, and one other, as we all take responsibility for ourselves and for the whole school community.

-At St Mark's we are extremely proud to have been the first Secondary school in london to be awarded the values-based education:
+At St Mark's we are extremely proud to have been the first Secondary school in the UK to be awarded the Enhanced award for values-based education:

 In the Classroom